Action Point 3 - Strategy to facilitate information sharing

 Form for sharing ad hoc urgent information between Members

 In line with the Guidelines to SEARN members on Information Sharing, a form for sharing urgent information between SEARN members was created and approved, and has been made available in a dedicated folder on the SEARN internal platform.
 It was agreed that this template may start being implemented from 1st January 2024.
+In addition, some guidelines were developed to assist SEARN Members in assessing the risk, when filing the form.

 Next steps